NTIA/scos-sensor/README.md

 Transfer Specification](https://github.com/NTIA/SCOS-Transfer-Spec) describes
 the `scos` namespace.

-When deploying equipment remotely, the robustness and security of its software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework (see [Architecture](#architecture)), which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and *user* session security.
+When deploying equipment remotely, the robustness and security of software becomes a prime concern. `scos-sensor` sits on top of a popular open-source framework (see [Architecture](#architecture)), which provides out-of-the-box protection against cross site scripting (XSS), cross site request forgery (CSRF), SQL injection, and clickjacking attacks, and also enforces SSL/HTTPS (traffic encryption), host header validation, and user session security.
 In addition to these, we have implemented an unprivileged *user* type so that the sensor owner can allow access to other users and API consumers while maintaining ultimate control.
 To minimize the chance of regressions while